Dennis Smith (firefighter)

-Dennis Smith (September 9, 1940 – January 21, 2022) was an American firefighter and author.
+Dennis Edward Smith (September 9, 1940 – January 21, 2022) was an American firefighter and author.
 He was the author of 16 books, the most notable of which is the memoir Report from Engine Co.
 82, a chronicle of his career as a firefighter with the New York City Fire Department in a South Bronx firehouse from the late 1960s and into the 1970s.
-Smith served for 18 years as a New York City firefighter, from 1963 to 1981, and is the most well-known advocate for firefighters in the United States.
+Smith served for 18 years as a New York City firefighter, from 1963 to 1981, and is a well-known advocate for firefighters in the United States.
 After 9/11, he chronicled the 57 days he spent in rescue and recovery operations at the World Trade Center collapse in a bestselling book, Report from Ground Zero.